Long-range frustration in minimal vertex cover problem on random graphs: Appendix B: The theory based on the GLR procedure for the MVC problem

+For equations (\ref{eq:core-alpha}) and (\ref{eq:core-beta}), when $c$ is small, we have a single and also stable fixed point $(\alpha, \beta)$ with $1 - \alpha - \beta = 0$.
+Correspondingly, there is no core after the GLR procedure.
+The set of roots is simply a MVC configuration, thus $w$ is the energy density of the MVC problem.

+When $c$ is large enough, there are three branches for the fixed point $(\alpha, \beta)$: $1 - \alpha - \beta > 0$ as the stable and also the physical solution, $1 - \alpha - \beta = 0$ as the trivial solution, and $1 - \alpha - \beta < 0$ as the unphysical solution.
+To calculate the nontrivial $n$ and $w$ in the percolation theory, we choose the branch with $1 - \alpha - \beta > 0$.
+This corresponds to the emergence of a core.
+From the perspective of finding MVC configurations, the core needs further algorithm treatments.
+Yet from the perspective of the theoretical approximation, we can still estimate the corresponding energy density for the MVC problem.
+Here we simply assume that there is always no core in a graph.
+We follow the trivial solution with $1 - \alpha - \beta = 0$, and the corresponding $w$ is the estimation of the energy density of the MVC problem.
+By setting $1 - \alpha - \beta = 0$, we simplify equations (\ref{eq:core-alpha}) and (\ref{eq:core-beta}) into one self-consistent equation as

-We can see that, the right-handed side of Eq. (\ref{eq:core0-alpha}) is a monotonously decreasing function of $\alpha \in [0, 1]$.
-Thus there is only one fixed point of $\alpha$ for Eq. (\ref{eq:core0-alpha}).
-Yet when there is a core percolation, the only fixed solution is not a stable one.
-By solving the fixed point of $\alpha$ with Eq. (\ref{eq:core0-alpha}), we calculate $w$ with Eq. (\ref{eq:core-w}) as the prediction of energy density $x$.
+The right-hand side of the above equation is a monotonously decreasing function of $\alpha \in [0, 1]$.
+Thus there is only one fixed point of $\alpha$.
+Beware that when there is a core percolation, the only fixed solution is not stable.
+By solving the fixed point of $\alpha$ with equation (\ref{eq:core0-alpha}), we calculate $w$ with equation (\ref{eq:core-w}) as the prediction of energy density $x$ of the MVC problem whether a graph has a core or not.